edge-group-polito/Side-Channel-Dojo/README.md

 ## TODO:
+- [ ] Update readme file to includes the changes associated with ascon integration
-- [ ] Make sbox selection configurable in *aes_core.v*
+- [ ] Sbox selection configurable with vlog define in `aes_core.v`
-- [ ] Complete verilator simulation ( input/output from/to file, use as golden model the *AES.py* )
+- [ ] Complete verilator simulation ( input/output from/to file, use as golden model the *AES_golden.py* )
-- [ ] Add Makefile command and fusesoc target for the Questasim simulation
+- [ ] Add support for the Questasim simulation
-- [ ] Readme in `AES_python/validation_test/` which explain the KAT tests used for AES
+- [ ] Readme missing in `AES_python/validation_test/` which explain the KAT tests used for AES
-- [ ] Finish python library for the interesting plots
+- [ ] Python library for the side channel related plots in `sw/sca_python/analyzer/utils`
 - [ ] Simulate and synthesize the AES pipeline version
-- [ ] Fix instruction readme file to recreate venv in sw directory
+- [ ] Test readme file in `sw` to recreate the environment
-- [ ] Fix aes core configuration as it is done with ascon
-- [ ] Add ascon rtl and all from Mattia Castagno repo
-- [ ] add the python version of the notebook in the folder "sw/sca_python/tests/aes/"
+- [ ] Python version of the notebook in the folder "sw/sca_python/tests/aes/"

 *Optional :*
 - [ ] Makefile command which run python script to capture power traces
 - [ ] Makefile command which run python script to perform CPA attack
-- [ ] Pyevn with activation file instead of recreating it (docker kind of?)
+- [ ] Docker of the environment
-- [ ] Define the best way to organize to python repo, should be scalable (easy to add new attacks and targets) and intuitive

-## Ascon integration
+## TO CHECK:
-1. Create directory in hw/ascon to contain all hdl files and associate .core files
-2. Create fpga wrapper and relative register associate files, put them inside custom directory in hw/fpga
-3. Create fileset and target of added files in aes_scr.core

-to check :
-[?] a lot of registers in cw305_reg_ascon.sv are unused and semms uselessù to do (asap):
+- a lot of registers in cw305_reg_ascon.sv are unused and semms useless to do (asap):
-- fix core files organization
-  - add in core file of each crypto target the target to run simulation and synthesis
-- if wanted configurable simulation needed crypto_target as top module name.. boh
-- comunque aggiungere la roba di ascon di mattia castagno
-- Chiedere a gigi se apprezza il core file opppure asosulatemente no